Why Choose Mathematics?

 According to Iseek.org, the median annual pay in the state of Minnesota for the following positions in mathematics is:

 |Mathematicians - $103,355 ($49.69 per hour)|

 |Operations Research Analyst - $82,555 ($39.69 per hour)|

 Mathematics programs teach people how to use math to solve problems.

 Degrees & Certificates in Mathematics

-The Associate in Arts degree with an emphasis in Math is designed to certify that students have completed the requirements through the sophomore level for a baccalaureate degree in mathematics at most 4-year institutions.
+The Associate of Arts degree with an emphasis in Math is designed to certify that students have completed the requirements through the sophomore level for a baccalaureate degree in mathematics at most 4-year institutions.
 These courses also provide a solid foundation for most science and technical programs.